moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 assumed to match that of the track declaring the dependencies.

 ### Temporal ID {#temporalid}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing with higher temporal fidelity.

 ### Spatial ID {#spatialid}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing with higher fidelity.

 ### Codec {#codec}
-Location: T    Required: Optional   Json Type: String
+Location: T    Required: Optional   JSON Type: String

 A string defining the codec used to encode the track.
 For LOC packaged content, the string codec registrations are defined in Sect 3 and Section 4 of {{WEBCODECS-CODEC-REGISTRY}}.

 ### Mimetype {#mimetype}
-Location: T    Required: Optional   Json Type: String
+Location: T    Required: Optional   JSON Type: String

 A string defining the mime type {{MIME}} of the track.

 ### Framerate {#framerate}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number defining the video framerate of the track, expressed as frames per second.

 ### Bitrate {#bitrate}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number defining the bitrate of track, expressed in bits per second.

 ### Width {#width}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number expressing the encoded width of the video frames in pixels.

 ### Height {#height}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number expressing the encoded height of the video frames in pixels.

 ### Audio sample rate {#audiosamplerate}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 The number of audio frame samples per second.
 This property SHOULD only accompany audio codecs.

 ### Channel configuration {#channelconfiguration}
-Location: T    Required: Optional   Json Type: String
+Location: T    Required: Optional   JSON Type: String

 A string specifying the audio channel configuration.
 This property SHOULD only accompany audio codecs.
 A string is used in order to provide the flexibility to